homeLibraryBlog

 The good news is that rehiring employees is a sign you’re doing something right regarding your culture.
 The bad news is that the rehiring process is often even more expensive than the hiring process.

-Retention bonuses could be a way of avoiding it.
+Retention bonuses could be a way of avoiding this.

 High turnover has a proven link to low engagement.